elunna/nerfhack-changelog/README.md

 * Ported from SLASHEM
 * Call Undead can only be cast by undead and demon spellcasters
 * Ranged, can be cast at the hero from up to 13 squares away.
+* All wraith class monsters (W) are eligible, depending on difficulty
+* Mummy class monsters (M) are also eligible (SLEX)
+* Excessive chain-summoner spawns are prevented; a caster can only summon a spellcaster of lower difficulty so a demilich could summon a lich, but not another demilich.
+Ghoul mages and liches are both difficulty 14 so neither can summon the other.

 **evil eye (dNetHack)**
 * When successfully cast on the hero it lowers your Luck by 1 point.